Anthony Rizzo Player Props: Yankees vs. Angels

 Anthony Rizzo At The Plate

-- Rizzo has reached base via a hit in 59 games this year (of 88 played), and had multiple hits in 18 of those games.
+- Rizzo has reached base via a hit in 59 games this season (of 89 played), and had multiple hits in 18 of those games.

-- Looking at the 88 games he has played this season, he's hit a home run in nine of them (10.2%), and in 2.9% of his trips to the dish.
+- He has hit a long ball in 10.1% of his games this year, and 2.9% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.